justinjest/python-essentials/lessons/12Advanced Data Visualization Techniques.md

 fig.show()
 ```

+### **Key Features of Plotly:**
+- **Interactivity:** Hover tooltips, zooming, and panning.
+- **Customization:** Wide range of customization options for visual aesthetics and user interaction.

 ---

 ## **12.3 Building Dashboards with Dash**

 ### **Overview**
-Dash is a Python framework for building web-based interactive dashboards.
-It uses Plotly for visualizations and supports dynamic updates.
+Dash is a framework for creating interactive web applications in Python.
+It leverages Plotly for visualizations and allows you to create dashboards that update in real-time based on user input.

-### **Steps:**
+### **Steps to Build a Dashboard:**
 1. Install Dash:
    ```bash
    pip install dash
    ```
-2. Create a Dash app with components like dropdowns and graphs.
+2. Build a Dash app with components like dropdowns and interactive graphs.

 ### **Example Code: Simple Dashboard**
 ```python